Binay1/jlox/README.md

 		return arg1>arg2;
 	}

-You don't necessarily need to return anything.
+You don't necessarily have to return something.
 The function returns nil by default.
 A function call is as simple as typing the name and following it with parentheses that contain arguments, like so:

 	FunName(5,2);

 ## Classes

 A class, by default, only has methods associated with it.
-There are no fields.
-The class only meant to group behavior.
+You can't declare fields when defining a class and there are no fields "associated" with it (basically, no static fields allowed).
+The class is only meant to group behavior.
 Methods are just functions declared within a class that can be accessed by its instances.
-You don't need to use the 'fun' keyword before declaring a function.
+You don't need to use the 'fun' keyword before declaring a method.

 	class person {
 		sayHello() {